Table of applicable fees

 Safety alerts for your attention

-Read our vision and mission statement, and our key strategy document.
+Read our vision and mission statement, our key strategy document and strategic initiatives

 If you’re applying to register with the Pharmacy Council for the first time, we must ensure you’re fit for registration.
 It’s a requirement of the HPCA Act 2003.